 A slightly shorter version of this article is published by the Financial Times.
+See also my suggestions for reds, fizz and sweet and strong.

 Over the next four weekends I will be sharing with you my strongest current recommendations for festive drinking and sharing.
 Today it’s the turn of dry white wines, ranging in price from £6 to £42 a bottle, but I don’t think any of them is overpriced.
 I have included a few wines from supermarkets and chains, but in general the most interesting wines are to found in the selections of independent retailers.
 The Wine Society and Lea & Sandeman feature strongly below, with good reason, as does South Africa.
 Take a look at wine-searcher.com to identify other stockists where you live.
 Full tasting notes on each of these wines can be found on Purple Pages, via the links below for some of them.